 This module is designed to provide students with an understanding of myofascial, deep tissue and pin and stretch techniques.
 These techniques will be incorporated into a Swedish massage to better address individual client needs.
 Students will use basic assessment skills to identify muscular holding patterns and develop treatment plans.
 The indications and contraindications of these techniques will be discussed as will specific sights of caution for deep tissue.
 In addition students will develop an understanding of the digestive system, urinary system and the muscles of the anterior neck.
-Also covered are joints of the Spine and Thorax.
 Prerequisite: MTD100.
 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0